Muslim nations consider gold, barter trade to beat sanctions

 "We have to hear the state, we have to hear the people who complain, then only it will be fair," he said.

 He called India's new citizenship act unfortunate.
-The act facilitates for faster naturalisation of non-Muslims from Afghanistan, Bangladesh and Pakistan who had settled in India prior to 2015.
+The act facilitates for faster naturalization of non-Muslims from Afghanistan, Bangladesh and Pakistan who had settled in India prior to 2015.

 (Reporting by Liz Lee; Editing by Simon Cameron-Moore)